You work hard. You train frequently. You eat well. But your legs still aren’t getting slimmer.

 YOU AREN’T EATING THE RIGHT AMOUNT OF FOOD

 Sticking to a healthy diet is an important part of maintaining a healthy weight.
 I’ve already written about some of the biggest diet mistakes I see girls making.
 But I want to focus on two of the most common:

 If you are eating more calories than you are burning, you will gain weight.
 For many women, this weight goes to our legs!

 You don’t need to track your calories obsessively or go on an extreme diet.
 In fact, I don’t think either of these are good options.
-But I do suggest you track calorie for a couple of weeks just o that you have a rough idea of how much you’re really eating. :)
+But I do suggest you track calories for a couple of weeks just so that you have a rough idea of how much you’re really eating. :)